lebaston100/obsFilterMonitor/README.md

 ### Advanced usage

-If you know what you are doing you can create a firewall exception for the obs-websocket port and modify the ip address in line 35 to be able to run this on any device in the network.
+If you know what you are doing you can create a firewall exception for the obs-websocket port and modify the ip address in line 36 to be able to run this on any device in the network.

+The host for the settings script web server can be changed in line 42.

 You can create custom overlay symbols(the X or off text) by making a transparent 40x30 png image and then encoding it in base64.
-Then add that as a new variable and specify it as the defaultOffSymbol.
+Then add that as a new variable and specify it as the defaultOffSymbol (line 30).

-If you want to use the tool offline aka without an internet connection you need to download [this file](https://cdn.jsdelivr.net/npm/obs-websocket-js@5.0/dist/obs-ws.global.min.js) making sure not to rename it, place it in the same folder as the monitor.html, uncomment line 8 and comment out line 7(also in the monitor.html).
+If you want to use the tool offline aka without an internet connection you need to download [this file](https://cdn.jsdelivr.net/npm/obs-websocket-js@5.0/dist/obs-ws.global.min.js) making sure not to rename it, place it in the same folder as the monitor.html, uncomment line 8 and comment out line 7 (also in the monitor.html).

 ### Help

 You have trouble setting it up or found a bug, then join my [Discord Server](https://discord.gg/PCYQJwX)

 Thanks to [Strike](https://www.twitch.tv/strike) for the idea for this.
+Thanks to [theCYBRIX](https://github.com/theCYBRIX) for adding the configuration script.